 Chase also lets cardholders redeem their points for cash back and gift cards at 1 CPP.
 Sometimes, Chase discounts some of their gift card options, enabling cardholders to redeem for more than 1 CPP.

 As a premium travel card, Chase includes some great benefits to make life easier when away from home.
 The Sapphire Reserve is nice because it strikes a balance between perks and earning.
-Because of this balance, it doesn’t have as many perks as the Amex Platinum Card or the Citi Prestige.
+Nonetheless, it doesn’t have as many perks as the American Express Platinum Card.

 $300 General Travel Credit

 This perk is a favorite of many travelers because it is so versatile and easy to use.
 You receive $300 in statement credits for general travel purchases.
 This credit is the best way to make up for most of the Reserve’s $450 annual fee.
 The credit is not restricted to just airfare, hotels, or incidentals, which makes it very accessible.

 All purchases that are normally under Chase’s “Travel” bonus category are eligible.
 But you can’t receive 3x points and use the credit at the same time.